Bats Business Continuity Disclosure

 In an effort to safeguard the interests of our Members, Bats has established a Business Continuity Plan (the “Plan”) to manage the effects of an occurrence that significantly disrupts business operations.
 This Business Continuity Plan is designed to comply with regulations and guidelines promulgated by the U.S. Securities Exchange Commission and the Financial Industry Regulatory Authority.

 The Plan contemplates the scope and severity of a significant business disruption while attempting to achieve uninterrupted Member access to the Company and expedient resumption of technology and market operations.
 Accordingly, the Plan addresses several essential considerations, including, but not limited to, data back-up and recovery, mission critical systems and functions and alternative methods of communication to Members and business counter-parties, including the DTCC and other clearing agencies.
 In addition, the Plan addresses regulatory reporting in the event there is a disruption in business operations.

-Contacting Us – In the event of an SBD, you can call the main line at (913) 815-7000, and also reach specific departments at BATS by calling the numbers listed on the BATS website: http://www.bats.com/contact/.
-BATS will take every opportunity available to reach out to Members in the event of an SBD, or any event that impacts business operations.
-In the event of an SBD, BATS will make best efforts to provide timely updates via email communications and updates to the alerts section of the BATS website: http://www.bats.com/us/equities/notices/.
+Contacting Us – In the event of an SBD, you can call the main line at (913) 815-7000, and also reach specific departments at Bats by calling the numbers listed on the Bats website: www.bats.com/contact/.
+Bats will take every opportunity available to reach out to Members in the event of an SBD, or any event that impacts business operations.
+In the event of an SBD, Bats will make best efforts to provide timely updates via email communications and updates to the alerts section of the Bats website: www.bats.com/us/equities/notices/.